XinquanHu/learngit/SomeTips.md

-let us do something here
+let us do something here.

+Now we are in the dev branch.
+How can we merge them?